 The following are the most well-known and common varieties of hallucinogenic mushrooms.

-Psilocybe cubensis, also known as the golden cap, Mexican mushroom, or common large Psilocybe, is one of the biggest hallucinogenic mushrooms with a reddish-brown cap and a white or yellowish stem.
+- Mexican mushroom – or common large Psilocybe, is one of the biggest hallucinogenic mushrooms with a reddish-brown cap and a white or yellowish stem.
 This species grows on cattle dung in moist climates.

 While most hallucinogenic or psilocybin mushrooms are in the Psilocybe genus, there are many other species across several genera that contain these hallucinogenic compounds, including: